 Below you’ll find a summary of each license holder’s current online casino brands, the software provider they utilize, and their current place in the New Jersey online casino hierarchy.

-Golden Nugget Atlantic City currently has three online casino brands operating under its interactive license:
+Golden Nugget Atlantic City now has four online casino brands operating under its interactive license:

 - GoldenNuggetCasino.com – Launch date December 13, 2013